 How to Remove the SymDaemon Virus on Mac

 If you’re getting the error message mentioned above or your computer is overheating, the first thing you need to do is check the Activity Monitor to see what is causing the problem.
 To access the Activity Monitor, go to Finder > Go > Applications > Utilities.
 When you click Activity Monitor, you should see the various processes that are currently running.
 Click on the CPU tab to see which process is hogging all your Mac’s resources.
 Under %CPU, you should see the CPU usage of each process.

 If you see the SymDaemon file consuming 90% or more of your computer’s CPU, you should quit the process by double-clicking the process and clicking the Quit button.
 This should kill the process but you don’t have to worry because it will restart after a few seconds.
 Some users reported that quitting and restarting the SymDaemon process resolves the overheating of their computers.

 Disabling the Compressed file scanning and Idle Scan features of the Symantec Antivirus should also help resolve this issue.
 To access these features, open your Norton Security app and navigate to Advanced > Protect my Mac.
 Turn off Idle Scan by sliding it to Off.
 Go to Auto-Protect Settings and uncheck Scan compressed files (e.g zip files) under Compressed Files Scan.

 But if you’re infected with the SymDaemon virus, you need to do more than restarting the process.
 You should actually kill the process completely to prevent it from doing more damage to your computer.
 If you’re having trouble quitting this process, you can boot into Safe Mode and follow our guide for SymDaemon virus removal on Mac.
-You will also need to clean up your system using a Mac cleaner software to ensure that no infected files get left behind.
+You will also need to clean up your system using a Mac cleaning tool to ensure that no infected files get left behind.